 - high-throughput synthesis.

-Microreactors are valuable devices where rapid mixing is required and simultaneously it is advantageous to use very small quantities of material.
-Microreactors are typically manufactured from optically transparent materias, borosilicate glass or quartz.
-Some larger microreactors are manufactured from opaque silicon carbide ceramic.
+Microreactors are valuable devices where rapid mixing is required.
+A further advantage is the ability to use very small quantities of material.
+Micromixers are typically manufactured from optically transparent materials, borosilicate glass or quartz.
+Some larger micromixers are manufactured from opaque silicon carbide ceramic.
 Silicon carbide has attractive properties offering high rates of heat transfer combined with excellent chemical compatibility.

 Scaling up of a microreactor